stevehalliwell/ulox-work/README.md

 	-  Keywords 'loop'(while(true)), 'break', and 'continue'.
 	-  Lambdas.
 	-  Resolver Warnings for unused variables.
-	-  Class call-less properties, they're class methods that do not declare or store any param list.
+	-  Class call-less properties, they're methods that do not declare or store a param list.
 	-  MetaClasses and MetaMethods, using class keyword inside class declare is akin to static.
 	-  Added operator %, +=, -=, \*=, /=, %=.
 	-  Add Array type to engine.
-	-  Add sugar to class declarations: 'get','set','getset','var' keywords.
+	-  Add sugar to class declarations: 'get', 'set', 'getset', 'var' keywords.
 [Class Sugar](#class-sugar)
 - [Core jlox](../../tree/core_jlox) Core jlox equivilant implemented in C# inside a Unity project using the TestRunner and Code Coverage to confirm correct behavior and error reporting.

 ## Pending